 5) To provide powerful processing

-In the last section, I noted that the last two uses would do something about the proof-of-work demands of current blockchain implementation.
+In the last section, I noted that the last two uses would do something about the proof-of-work demands of current implementation blockchain development technology.
 While it’s possible to avoid them entirely, as we just saw, it’s also possible to use them in interesting ways.

 This is an outstanding solution for the mining problem.
 Companies or research institutions that need enormous processing power to calculate things like weather patterns or health models don’t need to invest in their own computing systems, and all the power that would otherwise have been essentially wasted can be made highly productive.